SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 Note: If you have [enabled a team session](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#connecting-to-a-session), the "Practice Center" cannot be used, of course, since all data are handled by the Team Server in this case.

+Good to know: The "Practice Center" benefits from a high data update frequency of the Race Assistants.
+Therefore, if your PC is powerful enough, you can change this value in the "Session Database".

 ### Data Analysis

 "Practice Center" supplies you with a couple of reports, which you can use to analyse your performance and dig deeper into the telemetry data of the car.
 Choose one of the reports in the reports list and this report will be shown in the report area on the top right of "Practice Center" window.